 Also, look at digital curricula – they tend to be less expensive than purchasing physical books.

 Purchase one annual attraction pass per year.
 Browse deal sites like Groupon for great discounts on family memberships.
-Deal sites also work well for class discounts – but chances are you’ll go over a $250 budget if you add classes.

 3. Buy curriculum you can use for years